Actress Frances Sternhagen of ‘Cheers’ and ‘Sex and the City’ dies at 93

-The actress died at her home in New Rochelle, New York, on the evening of Nov.
-27, according to her son John Carlin.
+The actress died at her home in New Rochelle, New York, on the Monday evening, according to her son John Carlin.

 He announced his mother’s death on Instagram Wednesday morning.